GermanBrainRot/Project-Galileo/README.md

 **The arrow of time** - Rather than being another delusion to be explained by some “consciousness” voodoo, it is directly encoded in the evolution of the facts which can only be explained by an objective fabric of causality that our neat wave function models can converge against.
 Entropy grows precisely because the storage volume of this fabric is bounded by the degrees of freedom of the wave function.

+This last part about the possibility of information being *destroyed* is something that Rovelli toys with as well in his more recent work, but he does not commit to the claim that this necessarily implies time-asymmetry.
+My causal-past refinement *does* strongly suggest such an asymmetry.

 ---

-Notice how this also gives us a completely different approach to optics: rather than creating a quantitative representation of the universe, then picking a coordinate system and impose some further math onto the universe, this new approach is rooted in the spirit of phenomenology.
-And this *Phenomenology of Spirit* makes our point of view a more natural inhabitant of the universe that does not need to be told how to engage with it.
+Notice how this also gives us a new approach to optics: rather than creating a quantitative representation of the universe, then picking a coordinate system and impose some further math onto the universe, this new approach is rooted in the spirit of phenomenology.
+And this [*Phenomenology of Spirit*](https://files.libcom.org/files/Georg%20Wilhelm%20Friedrich%20Hegel%20-%20The%20Phenomenology%20of%20Spirit%20(Michael%20Inwood%20Translation).pdf) makes our point of view a more natural inhabitant of the universe that does not need to be told how to engage with it.

+Yes: you *will* still need models like, for example, a pinhole camera.
+But at least, this is now a physical object in the universe like any other.

 Just to give some further hints on how to make this more formal for technically more trained folks: This looks very much like some kind of “Quantum Bayesian” apparatus, except that the knowledge of the past we can encode in the wave function is naturally limited by its degrees of freedom, making each entangled set of becomables into the long hypothesized Quantum Cellular Automaton.
 The formalists who proposed this idea were, however, committed to superdeterminism - and that's not how my picture (which I believe to be more correct) works.

 Here's the thing: I don't think the math to make this *fully* formal even exists yet.
 This is why I refer to my whole idea as a "Galilean" moment (named after Galilean relativity) of Quantum Mechanics rather than a "Newtonian" moment.

-But to give some more details on how I *think* it might work is that we can pick an "observer" (= stable set of becomables evolving together) and just keep conditioning our subjective wave function of everything else on interaction records as we encounter them, *while* accounting for our own causal impact by another wave function and set of observables about which we can only speculate via (Quantum) Bayesian conditioning.
+But to give some more details on how I *think* it might work is that we can pick an "observer" (=stable set of becomables evolving together) and just keep conditioning our subjective wave function of everything else on interaction records as we encounter them, *while* accounting for our own causal impact by another wave function and set of observables about which we can only "speculate" via (Quantum) Bayesian conditioning.

 Notice how in a system where we keep track of *all* becomables, this conditioning on new facts should *not* change the parametric form of the wave function.
-If we model the entire universe as one big wave function, just with very little initial correlation (do not try this at home, that becomes computationally untractable *very* quickly), all we ever change through (Quantum) Bayesian conditioning is parameters, not the parametric form of the function.
+If we model the entire universe as one big wave function of appropriate dimensionality, just with very little initial correlation (do not try this at home, that becomes computationally untractable *very* quickly), all we ever change through (Quantum) Bayesian conditioning is parameters, not the parametric form of the function.

 Just to remind everyone about the meaning of relativity: the fact that we just "pick" an observer does *not* mean that things are not happening objectively.
-But from the point of view of each causal principle, it looks like all they do is just refining their mutual knowledge of the past by asking the present world about it, thereby at the same time changing the future - exactly how Hegelians believe it to work.
+But from the point of view of each causal principle, it looks like all they do is just refining their mutual knowledge of the past by asking the present world about it, thereby at the same time changing the future - a very Hegelian thought by the way.

-Let me do this again to make it click: We make arbitrary "choices" as long as we are ignorant the consequences of our actions.
-As we become aware of the consequences, we can not help but make more predictable choices.
-This is the old Hegelian paradox of freedom as insight into necessity: our freedom of choice *diminishes* as our freedom from ignorance grows.
+Let me do this again to make it click on a more philosophical level: We make arbitrary "choices" as long as we are ignorant the consequences of our actions.
+As we become aware of the consequences through experience, we can not help but make more predictable choices.
+This is the old Hegelian paradox of [freedom as insight into necessity](https://www.marxists.org/archive/marx/works/1877/anti-duhring/ch09.htm): our freedom of choice *diminishes* as our freedom from ignorance grows.
 And in the Quantum picture, the development from arbitrariness to clearly predictable patterns (thanks to tons of constraints through relationships) ceases to be merely epistemic and becomes ontic.

 The wave function is epistemic *for us*, but our Bayesian updates converge against something that does *not* belong to us and is real - *mutual* *agreement*!